-The Kell Process is an unprecedented opportunity for those prepared to engage in transfomational innovation in metals recovery.
+The Kell Process is an unprecedented opportunity to engage in transfomational innovation in metals recovery.

 The Kell process addresses key obstacles to sustainable processing of ores and concentrates by: